LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/linux/install-ubuntu.md

-﻿# Installing Grant ID on Ubuntu Server
+﻿# Installing GrantID on Ubuntu Server

 <!-- https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-2.2 -->

-Follow these steps to install an [on-premises](../index.md) instance of [Grant ID](../../index.md) on an Ubuntu Server.
+Follow these steps to install an [on-premises](../index.md) instance of [GrantID](../../index.md) on an Ubuntu Server.

 > [!TIP]
 > Before you start, make sure you have completed the steps outlined on [Planning before installation](../index.md#planning)